Jared Tallent

-Jared Tallent OAM (born 17 October 1984) is an Australian race walker and Olympic gold medallist in the 50 km walk from London in 2012.
+Jared Tallent (born 17 October 1984) is an Australian race walker and Olympic gold medallist in the 50 km walk from London in 2012.
 He is a four-time Olympic medallist, three-time World Championship medallist and holds the current Olympic record in the 50 km walk.

-Personal
+Personal life

 Tallent was born on 17 October 1984 in Ballarat, Victoria.
 He is one of six children and his parents own a potato farm near Ballarat.

 Tallent attended Dean Primary School and Ballarat High School.

 He married race walker Claire Woods in Walkerville, South Australia in August 2008.

 They welcomed their first son, Harvey Sebastian Tallent, into the world on 25 May 2017.

 Athletics career

 Tallent finished third in the 20 km walk at the 2008 Olympic Games in Beijing to claim his first Olympic medal.
 He received a silver medal for finishing second in the 50 km walk a week later, becoming the first Australian to win two athletic medals in the same Olympics since 1972 and the first male Australian to do so in 102 years.
 In the 20 km walk and 50 km walk at the 2009 World Championships in Athletics, he finished in sixth and seventh position respectively.
 Tallent returned to the medal dais in 2010 when claiming a bronze medal in the 50 km Walk at the 24th World Race Walking Cup held in Chihuahua, Mexico.
 Later on that year Tallent took home gold in the 20 km walk at the 2010 Delhi Commonwealth Games.

 He opened his 2011 season with a win at the Australian 20 km walk championships, while his wife Claire Tallent secured the women's title.
 At the 2011 IAAF World Athletics Championships, he won the bronze medal in the Men's 50 km walk.
 On 24 March 2016, original gold medalist Sergey Bakulin had his results disqualified for doping, advancing Tallent's medal to silver.
 Also advancing his medal was Denis Nizhegorodov, whose A sample also tested positive.
 Nizhegorodov was fortunate his B sample could not confirm doping and he retains the medal.